Do Root Canals Hurt? Everything You Need To Know

 Floss Threader

 One way to make flossing with braces easier is to use a floss threader, aka an orthodontic flosser.
-A floss threader is a small, thin, flexible tool with a large loop on a handle.
-The tool makes it simple to pull dental floss through your teeth and braces wires.
+A floss pick or threader is a small, thin, flexible tool with a large loop on a handle.
+The tool makes it simple to pull dental floss through your teeth and around braces brackets.

 To use a floss threader, follow these steps: